dempe/blog/resources/posts/converting-kindle-notes-to-markdown.md

 From there, we basically just find the first "section" node (`start_node = soup.find('div', {'class': 'sectionHeading'})`) and loop until there are no more siblings: `while current.next_sibling:`.

-[Here](https://gist.github.com/dempe/f26536e2d04c2e8e815e0abf7d8d2d69) is the full script.
-I also have a full repository with unit tests, but my unit tests run on my actual notes, which I'd like to keep private.
+[Github Gist](https://gist.github.com/dempe/f26536e2d04c2e8e815e0abf7d8d2d69) of the entire script.
+I also have a repository with unit tests, but my unit tests run on my actual notes, which I'd like to keep private.

 ## Footnotes